Rogue Machine Intelligence and A New Kind of Hedge Fund

 MIRI does foundational mathematical research to ensure that artificial intelligence has a positive impact.
 Through our partnership, MIRI has set up the following dedicated Bitcoin address for donations from Numerai users.
 Users can make donations directly from our website as well.

 It is intuitively obvious that an open access hedge fund will generate more intelligence than a closed system built on a pre-internet, pre-cryptocurrency, pre-AI organizational design.
 What is not obvious yet is exactly what this new future looks like.
-So in addition to the MIRI partnership, Numerai has added a new technical advisor: Joey Krug, Thiel Fellow and co-founder of Augur, the decentralized prediction market on the Ethereum blockchain.
+So in addition to the MIRI partnership, Numerai has added three new technical advisors: Joey Krug (Thiel Fellow and co-founder of Augur), Geoffrey Bradway (Permutation Ventures, formerly DeepMind), Yunus Saatchi (Permutation Ventures, formerly Vicarious).